 - Establish an online EcoHub and pilot the ‘InSpire’ programme

-These will help individuals and parishes to explore the science of climate change, theological responses, and pathways to action
+These help individuals and parishes to explore the science of climate change, theological responses, and pathways to action

 - Scale up the opportunities we offer for theological reflection and training for clergy and lay people

 - Incorporate care for creation into our existing discipleship programmes

 - Listen to and amplify the voice of young people on climate and environmental issues, in 2021 promoting the YCCN Relay to COP26